Business Analytics Tools Buyer's Guide

 Splunk is an affordable analytics solution that is ideal for businesses of all sizes.
 The product offers a number of features that are common to business analytics products, as well as unique features that help it stand out from its competitors.
 Unique features include wide-sourcing of data, flexible deployment, intel into different company functions and more.

-BOARD is a fully-featured data discovery platform, offering users BI, business analytics and enterprise performance management under the hood.
-Customizable and interactive dashboards give users the ability to see a high-level overview of their business, as well as drill down into their KPIs to assess business performance goals.
-Serves mid to large companies across various industries.
-The platform offers unique, customizable dashboards, which allow the user to dig down to the lowest level of detail, while also giving users a comprehensive view of their complete business.
+BOARD is a robust solution that offers users analytical insights, business analytics and enterprise performance management all under the same hood.
+It helps key players of a company improve the effectiveness of their decision making.
+Its customizable and interactive dashboards give users the ability to see a high-level overview of their business, as well as drill down into their KPIs to assess business performance goals.
+It serves mid to large companies across various industries, and its programming-free toolkit empowers users of all skill levels to analyze and plan with a tailored, efficient approach.

 Domo is a cloud-based business management suite that accelerates digital transformation for businesses of all sizes.
 It performs both micro and macro-level analysis to provide teams with in-depth insight into their business metrics as well as solve problems smarter and faster.
 It presents these analyses in interactive visualizations to make patterns obvious to users, facilitating the discovery of actionable insights.
 Through shared key performance indicators, users can overcome team silos and work together across departments.